 Ice and snow on roads and streets

-Roads Service aims to help traffic on main roads move safely in wintry conditions by spreading salt at the most effective times.
+Transport NI (formerly known as Roads Service) aims to help traffic on main roads move safely in wintry conditions by spreading salt at the most effective times.
 Staff are on standby 24 hours a day to monitor and react according to the conditions.

-Roads Service focuses its resources on routes carrying 80 per cent of traffic.
+Transport NI (formerly known as Roads Service) focuses its resources on routes carrying 80 per cent of traffic.